Frequently Asked Questions

 The Florida Department of Agriculture and Consumer Services has a lot of helpful information on their website.
 You can read the Florida carry law here: Florida Statute 790 and Florida Statute 776, since you are responsible for knowing the law, we highly recommend reviewing the current laws and be aware of changes that take place each and every year.
 As a registered student, we will try our best to keep you informed of the important changes that will effect you on our email news.

 Anyone may take the class including those who reside in other states and foreign nationals.
 Students under the age of 21 can take the class provided they meet certain requirements.
 Call us for details.
-To apply for your State of Florida License, the basic requirements are that you must be at least 21, a permanent U.S. resident and pass the State of Florida background check.
+To apply for your State of Florida Concealed Weapons License, the basic requirements are that you must be at least 21, a permanent U.S. resident and pass the State of Florida background check.

 The easiest way to apply is by making an appointment (if needed) at one of the Tax Collectors Offices that is participating in the processing Concealed Weapons Licenses.
-Every County in the State of Florida is required to process applications but only certain locations in each County can process.
+Every County in the State of Florida is required to process applications but only designated locations in each County can process.
 Remember, that since this is a State License, you can process your application in any County and at any participating location.

 In a nutshell, yes…

-Not paying attention or spending your time on your phone during the class will not help your situation.
+Not paying attention or spending your time on your “smart” phone during the class will not help your situation.
 This is serious information and we suggest you come prepared to learn the required information.
 Most are worried about the shooting requirements at the range… We can assure you that Your success is Our success and your instructor will work with you to make certain that your skills are acceptable and that you are ready to achieve the next level.

 Your driver’s license or state-issued ID.
 Your pistol (if you already own one) and 50 rounds of ammo.
 Eye and ear protection is required on the range (ear protection is provided).
 If you already own a hand gun, please bring it to the class.
 If you do not own one, we will provide the handgun and needed ammo for your CWL class.
 Those participating in advanced classes also have the option to use our handgun with arrangements.